rydmike/rydmike.github.io/README.md

 For some reason GitHub refuses to update this page, I'm still trying to get it to work.
 A GitHub public version will be published shortly and [pub.dev](https://pub.dev) version will follow pretty quickly after that.
 ![Phone pickers](/assets/pickers.png)

-## FlexColorScheme

-This a place holder for a package the can be used to easily create sophisticated ColorScheme based Flutter color themes for your app.

 ## Other Flutter demos